sal55/langs/Compilertest2.md

 in a program containin just the one function.

+* Rust doesn't link on my machine so couldn't be run

-(In the case of MS, which is unfinished, 15.7 is actual time, but others are from the older product and are projections for MS: 10 seconds when optimised via gcc-03; and 4.1 seconds when accelerated (not using JIT; it still executes bytecode).)
+* In the case of my MS, which is unfinished, 15.7 is actual time of unaccelerated code.
+Projections taken from the previous product suggest: 10 seconds when optimised via gcc-03; and 4.1 seconds when accelerated (not using JIT; it still executes bytecode).)

 ### My Compilers